 Do you want to learn more about the pros and cons of buying property in FLORIDA?
 We can help you navigate the world of probate investing.
 Click here to fill out the form, or call our office now at (239)360-3176.

-Whether you are looking to buy or sell a probate property in Fort Myers, 33907, Core Real Estate Properties is here to guide you through the process!
+Whether you are looking to buy or sell a probate property in Fort Myers, 33907, Core Real Estate Solutions is here to guide you through the process!
 Give our office a call today!